-A main contribution of the present work is to provide a set of geometrically motivated numerical techniques to deal with slow-fast vector fields or corresponding differential algebraic equations.
-These methods have been designed to be largely independent of dimension in order to achieve a high degree of flexibility with respect to the classes of examples supported.
-Our approach can deal with manifolds and vector fields implicitly defined by nonlinear equations by adapting homotopy techniques and numerical continuation methods adequately [25, 3].
-Furthermore we use geodesic polar coordinates [4] to obtain an efficient parametrization and intuitively easily comprehensible visualization of all computed objects.
+A main contribution of the present work is to provide a set of geometrically motivated numerical techniques for examining slow-fast vector fields basing on a description in terms of their corresponding differential algebraic equations.
+Our novel methods provide precise numerical computations of geometric entities being relevant in the given contexts as well as an appropriate visualization.
+These methods have been designed to be flexible with respect to the dimension and especially independent of the co-dimension of M to be applicable to a variety of problems.
+Our approach is applicable to manifolds and vector fields implicitly defined by nonlinear equations by adapting homotopy techniques and numerical continuation methods [1, 37].
+Furthermore, we use geodesic polar coordinates [3] to obtain an efficient parametrization and intuitively comprehensible visualization of all computed objects.

 A key point in our method is the pre-calculation of the jump and hit sets, thereby enabling an explicit calculation of the jumps induced by the fast vector field.
 This provides an efficient and numerically stable alternative to traditional methods which are confined to tracing the slow-fast vector field without making use of the slow manifold.
-Our geometrically inspired approach has been successfully applied in the context of electrical engineering where it improves the stability of circuit simulators by dispensing with the so-called Tikhonov regularization, see [11, 17, 19].
-Besides electrical engineering, our approach is quite flexible and therefore able to deal with a variety of examples inspired by physical applications.
+Our geometrically inspired approach has been successfully applied in the context of electrical engineering where it improves the stability of circuit simulators by dispensing with the so-called Tikhonov regularization, see [14,27,29].
+This paper is an improved version with various additions and extensions of the workshop paper [10].
+Besides its applications in electrical engineering, our approach is quite flexible and, therefore, able to investigate a variety of examples inspired by physical applications.